underscoreio/essential-slick/src/pages/basics.md

 }
 ~~~

-Each database product (SQLite, Oracle, PostgresSQL, and so on) has a different take on how queries should be constructed, how data should be represented, and what capabilities are implemented.
+Each database product (H2, Oracle, PostgresSQL, and so on) has a different take on how queries should be constructed, how data should be represented, and what capabilities are implemented.
 This is abstracted by the Slick _driver_.
 We import the right driver for the database we are using.

 With that import done we set up our database connection, `db`, by providing `Database` with a JDBC connection string, and the class name of the JDBC driver being used.
 Yes, there are two kinds of _driver_ being used: Slick's abstraction is called a driver; and it uses a Java JDBC _driver_ too.